NAEC's dispatch center is staffed 24 hours a day. To report an outage, please call 870-895-3221 or use the NAEC mobile app.

-PROTECT YOUR APPLIANCES: Turn off all large appliances that come on automatically and disconnect sensitive equipment such as VCR's, computers and TV's to avoid damage from lightning or a power surge.
+PROTECT YOUR APPLIANCES: Turn off all large appliances that come on automatically and disconnect sensitive equipment such as computers and TVs to avoid damage from lightning or a power surge.
 If all of these appliances come back on at once, they might overload your homes electric circuits.
 Leave a single lamp turned on to let you know when your electric service has been restored.

 PLAY IT SAFE: Never touch downed power lines or anything contacting power lines.
 Although you may see lines that are down, they could still be energized.
 Never attempt to move trees from power lines.
 Let qualified servicemen from North Arkansas handle the clearing and repair work.

 CONFIRM THE OUTAGE: First check lights and appliances in other rooms.
 If you still have power in some areas, most likely a fuse or a circuit breaker in your house has blown.
 If all lights are off, check to see if neighbor's lights are also off.
 This will help us determine how widespread the outage is.

 CALL North Arkansas: Call 870-895-3221 to report the outage.
 Be prepared to leave a message on our voicemail system PORCHE (Power Outage Response Call Handling Equipment) where your information will be fed immediately into an outage analysis computer system.
 Dispatchers will use this information and direct crews to the source of the problem.